ccjmne/blog/content/posts/intralinear-partitioning-1.md

 148  149  150
 ```

-   Avoiding the <abbr font="mono" title="-x">--fillrows</abbr> flag yields
+   Avoiding the `--fillrows` flag yields grids that are generally more evenly
-grids that are generally more evenly packed, provided that your display is wide
+packed, provided that your display is wide enough to accommodate more of your
-enough to accommodate more of your items as you'd need rows to contain them all.
+items as you'd need rows to contain them all.
+Either case will use exactly as
-Either case will use exactly as many rows as necessary.
+many rows as necessary.

 ### The tabular data